Alex-Werner/CryptoFX/README.md

 ## Current State
 Pre-Alpha v0.1.0

+Open to any collaborators, help, advice, code review, issue, insult, critism, hugs or beer :)

 ## Overview

 The main goal of CryptoFX is to allow create a trading online based and social platform.